 In classical feng shui schools, a Ru Yi is most often positioned in the North area of a place of business, which can be a home office or a large, corporate office.
 A Ru Yi in the office is assumed to protect the owner from negative energy and clear the way for career advancement.

 At home, the Ru Yi is most often placed in the Northwest bagua area—the area connected to male energy.
 It is also the feng shui area connected to networking and helping people.
 Sometimes a Ru Yi is placed in the West feng shui bagua area (Children and Creativity) to create a more authoritative energy in the interaction with children.

 The typical feng shui Ru Yi is made of metal or a lighter material with a bronze finish.
 A more expensive and better-crafted Ru Yi is made of jade or precious wood.
 You often find the feng shui Ru Yi adorned with red tassels with the mystic knot, as well as various feng shui symbols.

 If you like what Ru Yi is about and feel connected to its look and meaning, definitely go for this feng shui cure.
-However, in applying good feng shui in your home or office, do not make the mistake of feeling limited to using cures that do not resonate with you.
+In applying good feng shui in your home or office, do not make the mistake of feeling limited to using cures that do not resonate with you.

 Feng shui is all about energy, and energy can be expressed in endless ways.
 You have to be clear with your intent and know what you want to achieve by using a specific feng shui cure.
 Ru Yi is just one option among many other options.
 Understand its energy and explore how the same energy can be expressed in various ways that are appropriate for your home and office decor.